metosin/malli/docs/function-schemas.md

 ; ["invalid function" "argument should be less than return"]
 ```

-Idetical schema using the Schema AST syntax:
+Identical schema using the Schema AST syntax:

 ```clojure
 (m/from-ast